Shipping and payments

 5What resolution (scan size) best fits my needings?

-This depends solely on your needings and expectations: the higher the resolution, the finer the detail, allowing you to crop your photos or make bigger prints.
+This depends a lot on your needs and expectations: the higher the resolution, the greater the detail and consequently you will be able to make larger prints or more detailed crops of your scans.

 6What is a drum scanner?